-The assessment team is offering recommendations on how the Agency can ensure COTS reliability of parts produced in large quantities by numerous manufacturers and with little or no Agency control or insight into the manufacturing process.
 Dr. Leitner's role is to provide the SMA perspective.
-"I put the parts in context and see how they might drive risk for the overall mission.
-I have to make sure every mission and project operates at lowest level of operational risk, so my role is to challenge every standard practice we have at Goddard and the Agency."
-Dr. Leitner has supported other NESC assessments and is a member of the Avionics Technical Discipline Team.
+"I put the Ms. Davis enjoyed working with the NESC because it spans parts in context and see how they might drive risk for the overthe Agency.
+"Centers can get siloed in the project world, but all mission.
+I have to make sure every mission and project operates at lowest level of operational risk, so my role is to challenge every standard practice we have at Goddard and the Agency," Dr. Leitner has supported other NESC assessments and is a member of the Avionics Technical Discipline Team.